 But there’s always something you can do in your community, or even in your neighborhood, to help out.

 (I have a food bank at the end of my block.
-I almost die every time I walk by and see the people lining up.)
+I almost die every time I walk by and see the people – my neighbors – lining up for groceries.)

 Anyway, with a little effort, you can find people in need and help out.